Pauloa90/e-commerce/README.md

 - Contact form - will make the user able to contact the owner of the ecommerce.
 - Newsletter - the users will receive any update from the webpage with deals and good offers.
 - Social media - the webpage is ready to change the link if the ownerhas other social medias such as Facebook, Instagran, etc.

+## Installation
+To be able to create the app the folowing steps were taken:

+1. Start with gitpod full template and install Django with the following comand: pip3 install django==1.11.24

+2. CReate a project with django: django-admin startproject ecommerce

+3. Download this project by cliking the [link](https://github.com/Pauloa90/e-commerce)

+4. Create env.py and .gitignore to keep your secret keys safe.

+5. Set up a Strip account and keep the secret key safe on .gitignore

+6. Create an Amazon account and crate a bucket to store your media on S3 services provided by amazon.

+7. Type on the terminal "python manage.py migrate" to apply migrations to your local sqlite database.

+8. "python3 manage.py createsuperuser" will create a user able to add files to the database or create a new database.

+9. To run the project type on terminal "python3 manage.py runserver".

 ## Deployment
 ### Amazon